The Nature of High-Redshift Massive Quiescent Galaxies -- Searching for RUBIES-UDS-QG-z7 in FLARES: Discussion

 While the removal of gas is clearly highly efficient, the galaxy is already fully quiescent by $z=8$, when $35\%$ of the mass is still in gas.
 In FRA-2, the gas fraction falls neither as quickly or to the same level and $30\%$ of the mass remains in gas by $z=7$.
 The gas fraction briefly increases after the peak in AGN activity, before dropping at a rate $\dot{\mathrm{M}}_{\mathrm{out}}\sim 55 \ \rm{M_{\odot}yr^{-1}}$.
-Comparable galaxies are able to form stars under these conditions, so both analogues already being quiescent highlights heating as equally important.
-It appears to be the first effect to take hold and is therefore responsible for the appearance of the earliest massive quiescent galaxies.
+Comparable galaxies are able to form stars under these conditions, so both analogues already being quiescent highlights the heating of gas by AGN as equally important.
+It appears to take hold more quickly than gas expulsion and is therefore responsible for the appearance of the earliest massive quiescent galaxies.
 While expulsion also contributes to this, it primarily ensures that quenching persists for an extended period.
 Interestingly, these effects have an imprint on the levels of dust attenuation.
-The few gas particles remaining in FRA-1 are unable to effectively intervene the stellar LOS and the resulting $\mathrm{A_{V}}$ is almost negligible, whereas FRA-2 falls only marginally lower than expected given its stellar mass \citep{Cullen_2018}.
-Applying a similar logic to RQG, we can infer that a comparable gas fraction remains and heating is still the current driver of its total quiescence.
+The few gas particles remaining in FRA-1 are unable to effectively obscure the LOS and the resulting $\mathrm{A_{V}}$ is almost negligible, whereas FRA-2 falls only marginally lower than expected given its stellar mass \citep{Cullen_2018}.
+Applying a similar logic to RQG, which has reasonably high $A_\mathrm{V}$, we could infer that a gas fraction comparable to that of FRA-2 remains and that heating is still the current driver of its total quiescence.
 This is consistent with the high outflow rate, but uncertain without measurements of the rest-frame infrared emission to better constrain the dust properties \citep{Buat_2012, Hayward_2014, Salim_2020}.
+This is however complicated, as the nature of the outflow measurement from RQG implies that at least some fraction of the expelled dust and gas still obscures the LOS.
 Furthermore, we demonstrate in Section~\ref{sec:alpha} and Appendix~\ref{app:prospector} that dust attenuation may be systematically overestimated.